geoclue - Man Page

 Static source configuration options.

-This source reads location from "geolocation" file in /etc. While this file is constantly monitored for changes during geoclue operation, and the reported static location is updated accordingly, this source isn't meant for inputting a dynamically changing location to geoclue (please use the Network NMEA source for that).
+This source reads location from "geolocation" file in /etc. See "Static Location File" below for the format of this file.
+While this file is constantly monitored for changes during geoclue operation, and the reported static location is updated accordingly, this source isn't meant for inputting a dynamically changing location to geoclue (please use the Network NMEA source for that).

 enable=true